 We are losing our listening.
 We spend roughly 60 percent of our communication time listening, but we're not very good at it.
 We retain just 25 percent of what we hear.
-Now not you, not this talk, but that is generally true.
+Now — not you, not this talk, but that is generally true.

 And then there is a whole range of filters.
 These filters take us from all sound down to what we pay attention to.
 Most people are entirely unconscious of these filters.
 But they actually create our reality in a way, because they tell us what we're paying attention to right now.
-Give you one example of that: Intention is very important in sound, in listening.
-When I married my wife, I promised her that I would listen to her every day as if for the first time.
+I'll give you one example of that.
+Intention is very important in sound, in listening.
+When I married my wife, I promised her I would listen to her every day as if for the first time.
 Now that's something I fall short of on a daily basis.

 I said at the beginning, we're losing our listening.
 Why did I say that?
-Well there are a lot of reasons for this.
-First of all, we invented ways of recording -- first writing, then audio recording and now video recording as well.
+Well, there are a lot of reasons for this.
+First of all, we invented ways of recording — first writing, then audio recording and now video recording as well.
 The premium on accurate and careful listening has simply disappeared.
 Secondly, the world is now so noisy, (Noise) with this cacophony going on visually and auditorily, it's just hard to listen; it's tiring to listen.
 Many people take refuge in headphones, but they turn big, public spaces like this, shared soundscapes, into millions of tiny, little personal sound bubbles.
 In this scenario, nobody's listening to anybody.

 Thank you for listening to me today.